outlearn-content/angular/modules/compiler.md

   <!-- directive: ng-bind exp -->
 ```

 A directive is just a function which executes when the compiler encounters it in the DOM.
-See {@link
-ng.$compileProvider#directive directive API} for in-depth documentation on how
+See directive API for in-depth documentation on how
 to write directives.

 Here is a directive which makes any element draggable.
 Notice the `draggable` attribute on the